almereyda/awesome-starred/README.md

 - [drawthe.net](https://github.com/cidrblock/drawthe.net) - drawthe.net draws network diagrams dynamically from a text file describing the placement, layout and icons.
 Given a yaml file describing the hierarchy of the network and it's connections, a resulting diagram will be created.
 - [markdeep](https://github.com/morgan3d/markdeep) - Official public Markdeep source archive
 - [jquery-simple-flowchart](https://github.com/ahmadalfy/jquery-simple-flowchart) - jQuery plugin for building interactive flowchart
-- [flowpoints](https://github.com/mariusbrataas/flowpoints) - A developer-friendly library for creating flowcharts and diagrams.
+- [flowpoints.js](https://github.com/mariusbrataas/flowpoints.js) - A developer-friendly library for creating flowcharts and diagrams.
-- [GooFlow](https://github.com/sdlddr/GooFlow) - 没想到吧，我又回来了：一个用来在WEB网页端设计流程图的UI组件，在线流程设计器，目前有Js原生、Vue和React三个版本。可用来设计各种流程图、逻辑流图，数据流图，或者是设计某个系统中需要走流程的功能应用。良好的用户体验使得操作界面很容易上手，技术开发人员和用户都可使用。 并且兼容主流浏览器(ie9--ie edge，chrome，firefox)。
+- [GooFlow](https://github.com/sdlddr/GooFlow) - This is an online process designer component used to build flowcharts on the WEB side.
+Various flow charts, logic flow diagrams, data flow diagrams, or functional implementations of processes that need to go through the process can be designed.
+The excellent user experience makes the interface easy to use, no matter the driver or the user can easily use.
+And compatible with mainstream browsers (ie9--ie edge, chrome, firefox).
 - [wireflow](https://github.com/vanila-io/wireflow) - Wireflow - user flow chart real-time collaborative tool - https://wireflow.co
 - [shenzhen-go](https://github.com/google/shenzhen-go) - Experimental visual Go environment
 - [jsplumb](https://github.com/jsplumb/jsplumb) - Visual connectivity for webapps